blongden73/docs/_api/api-documentation.markdown

     - string[]
   - Column Title: Description
     Rows:
-    - optional.
-List of partner-specific IDs of the users who should be added as members to this organization
+    - optional|| List of partner-specific IDs of the users who should be added as members to this organization
-    - optional.
-List of partner-specific IDs of the users who should be removed as members from this organization
+    - optional|| List of partner-specific IDs of the users who should be removed as members from this organization
   Code:
   - Text: Example request to add one member and remove another